Factual/jackalope/README.md

 This workflow sweeps a specified milestone:
 * clears 'maybe' labels from the issues in the current milestone
-* rolls forward incomplete (non closed) issues from the current mileston to the next milestone
+* rolls forward incomplete (non closed) issues from the current milestone to the next milestone

 This workflow requires:
-* 2 milestones in github: one milestone that is the current mileston (the milestone to be swept), and one milestone that represents the next (future) sprint (the milestone to roll forward non-closed tickets into).
+* 2 milestones in github: one milestone that is the current milestone (the milestone to be swept), and one milestone that represents the next (future) sprint (the milestone to roll forward non-closed tickets into).

 __Example REPL session:__